Down Syndrome and Other Genetic Developmental Disorders Network

 - To foster translational, clinical and pharmaceutical research on DS and other intellectual disabilities.

-The aims of the DSID network will be:
+The aims of the DSG2D Network are:

 - To apply for funding of collaborative research: Horizon2020, IMI (Innovative Medicine Initiative), ITN (Innovative Training Network) including collaborative European Training Networks (ETN), European Industrial Doctorates (EID) or European Joint Doctorates (EJD).